UNLV-Libraries/ArchivesSpace-authority-project/unlv_ead_exporter/README.md

 **How to Use

 1. After signing in, you must have permission to export resources
-2. Exports will now export with these settings
+2. EAD Exports will now export with these settings

 **New Features

 1. Fix unitid changed from period to dash
 2. Remove titleproper <num> tag
 3. Add publisher copyright
+4. Add relator translations
+5. Add parentheses around container summary